 Name: Nina Roket

-Title: Co-Administrative Partner and Partner in Real Estate Practice Group
+Title: Co-Administrative Partner, Partner in the Real Estate Department and Leader of the Commercial Leasing Practice

 Company Name: Olshan Frome Wolosky LLP

-What are some of your biggest accomplishments in the last 12 months?
+What was one of your biggest accomplishments in the last 12 months?